 Kansas State University is an equal opportunity employer and actively seeks diversity among its employees.

 The Office of Institutional Equity staff consists of a Director/Title IX Coordinator, Sr. Investigator, Investigator, and an Administrative Officer.
 The director serves as a liaison between OIE and certain academic and administrative units.
 However, in the absence of a the director, the other staff members will be available.
-Each one can provide guidance, interpret policies and procedures, meet with search committees, collaborate with you in resolving complaints, and many other things.
-The Investigators conduct investigations of possible violations of the University's anti-discrimination policy, develop relevant training materials, and deliver training to the campus community.
+Each one can provide guidance, interpret policies and procedures, meet with search committees, collaborate with you to resolve complaints, and many other things.
+The Investigators conduct investigations of possible violations of the university's anti-discrimination policy, develop relevant training materials, and deliver training to the campus community.

 Travis Gill, J.D.